Ferlab-Ste-Justine/terraform-libvirt-transport-load-balancer/README.md

 - **admin_user_password**: Optional password for the default sudo user of the image.
 Note that this will not enable ssh password connections, but it will allow you to log into the vm from the host using the **virsh console** command.
 - **ssh_admin_public_key**: Public part of the ssh key that will be used to login as the admin on the vm
 - **load_balancer**: Configuration for the envoy load balancer.
 It has the following keys:
+  - **log_level**: Level of the least important logs to show.
+Can be: trace, debug, info, warn, error, critical or off.
   - **cluster**: Name for the envoy cluter.
 Defaults to the node name if the empty string is passed.
   - **node_id**: Identifier envoy will use with the control plane.
 The control plane will also use it to find envoy's configuration in the etcd key store (by appending it to the etcd key prefix).
 Defaults to the node name if the empty string is passed.
 - **control_plane**: Configuration for the control plane that will fetch envoy's configuration and send it to envoy.
 It has the following keys: